Tofu cacciatore is inspired by my Italian grandma’s chicken cacciatore and is the ultimate vegetarian comfort meal.

 Olives

 Black or green pitted olives.
-Italian or greek olives are best; for instance, Gaeta olives or kalamata olives in oil are delicious in this recipe.
+Italian or Greek olives are best; for instance, this recipe makes Gaeta olives or kalamata olives in oil delicious.

 For even more flavor, you can add a tablespoon of capers.

-Since there’s no meat in this recipe, we use soy sauce (our’s is with reduced sodium) to add umami to the tofu and the overall recipe.
-We tried with and without soy sauce; with is a lot tastier.
+Since this recipe has no meat, we use soy sauce to add umami to the tofu and the overall recipe.

 Prep the Tofu